-An ongoing Phase 1b trial is continuing to enroll patients to optimize the dose and schedule of vaccinations.
-Interestingly, a patient enrolled in the Phase 1b with stable disease and rising blood levels of the cancer biomarker CA-125, experienced a 43% reduction in the size of her tumor within five months, and the tumor remained stable for more than a year.
+The Corporation is in the process of completing a Phase 1b dose-optimizing trial in ovarian cancer.
+Interestingly, a patient enrolled in the Phase 1b trial with stable disease and rising blood levels of the cancer biomarker CA-125 experienced a 43% reduction in the size of her tumor within five months, and the tumor remained stable for more than a year.
 The partial response, defined as a shrinking of tumor size by at least 30%, using Response Evaluation Criteria In Solid Tumors, was accompanied by reduction in levels of a commonly used ovarian cancer biomarker CA-125 and a significant increase in vaccine-induced immune responses in this patient.
 This durable clinical response highlights the therapeutic potential of DPX-Survivac for ovarian cancer patients.

-The Corporation also has an agreement with Professor Marianna Nuti, Ph.D., Department of Experimental Medicine at the University of Rome, to conduct an investigator-led trial on DPX-Survivac in patients with glioblastoma.
+The Corporation also has an agreement with Professor Marianna Nuti, Ph.D., Department of Experimental Medicine at the University of Rome, to conduct an investigator-led trial on DPX-Survivae in patients with glioblastoma.
 This multicenter study based in Rome will be conducted in collaboration with neurosurgeons and oncologists coordinated by Professor Maurizio Salvati, M.D.
-The study design has been modified to a Phase 2a, expected to enroll up to 20 patients to explore the immunogenicity and safety of DPX-Survivac in patients with glioblastoma.
+The study design has been modified to a Phase 2a, expected to enroll up to 20 patients to explore the immunogenicity and safety of DPX-Survivae in patients with glioblastoma.
 Results from this trial could lead to additional clinical studies in glioblastoma.
-Testing DPX-Survivac in glioblastoma patients has not yet been initiated as it is pending regulatory clearance from the Italian Medicines Agency.
+Testing DPX-Survivae in glioblastoma patients has not yet been initiated.

-The Corporation is pursuing opportunities for additional trials with pharmaceutical companies, including combination therapies with DPX-Survivac and other complementary immunotherapies such as anti-PD-1 in a variety of indications including as part of its collaboration with the Canadian Cancer Trials Group.
+The Corporation is pursuing opportunities for additional trials with pharmaceutical companies, including combination therapies with DPX-Survivac and other complementary immunotherapies such as anti-PD-1.